Expression

 canonize_tensors

 Canonize (products of) tensors in the expression by relabeling repeated indices.
-The tensors must be written as functions, with its indices are the arguments.
-The repeated indices should be provided in contracted_indices.
+The tensors must be written as functions, with its indices as the arguments.
+Subexpressions, constants and open indices are supported.

-If the contracted indices are distinguishable (for example in their dimension), you can provide an optional group marker for each index using index_group.
+If the contracted indices are distinguishable (for example in their dimension), you can provide a group marker as the second element in the tuple of the index specification.
 This makes sure that an index will not be renamed to an index from a different group.

 Examples